queenofmadhouse/school-console-app/README.md

 # School Console Appplication

   A console-based application designed to manage school-related information, such as groups, students, and courses.
+There are several versions of the     application available across different branches.
+You can explore the development history and observe how the application evolved over time, with new technologies being incrementally added.

 ## Functions

 - Find all groups with less or equal students’ number